These 10 Tips will help you navigate your local farmer's market, get the best tasting produce for a good price, and

 Wintertime can be filled with craziness.
 It is the holiday season and people’s moods are not always the cheerful kind that we hear about in Christmas songs.
 Stress is heightened and our moods are not always the best.
 We get stressed out about finances, food, gifts, decorating, parties, looking good in our party wear, and the list goes on and on.
 It feels like the 2 week vacation that kids get off from school is more overwhelming than not. [...]

 As I look back on the past week, I can’t help but be overwhelmed by the amount of change that has happened in such a short time.
 I began to write about my time working at the bakery, but life got in the way.
 Today’s blog will consist of some of my time at the bakery, but I also want to write about my search of good and true products in the food world.
-I advise you to pay attention to [...]
+I advise you to pay attention [...]

 Everyday I wake up with uncertainty about what the day holds for me.
 I don't plan what I’m going to cook, nor do I really know the direction of my business.
 This becomes frustrating when I look at the rest of the world and see others with the appearance of having it together.
 I find myself longing for the day that I’m able to authentically look the part of confident businesswoman, but then I wonder: maybe I am not supposed [...]

 “Almost all the corn and soybeans grown in the United States now contain DNA derived from bacteria.
 The foreign gene makes the soybeans resistant to an herbicide used in weed control, and causes the corn to produce its own insecticide.”
 “The F.D.A. has said that labeling is generally not necessary because the genetic modification does not materially change the food.”
 From “Battle Brewing Over Labeling of Genetically Modified Foods” by Amy Harmon and Andrew Pollack of the New York Times [...]